Brand architecture tips for successful business growth

 There’s no single answer as to what your brand architecture strategy should be, but good brand architecture is easily understood and provides clarity to those seeking to understand.
 Here are our tips for getting it right in four simple steps…

-Step one. is to undertake a review and audit of your current brand architecture.
+Step one.
+Undertake a review and audit of your current brand architecture.
 You need to understand how your brands are currently being perceived both internally and externally, the equity that sits behind them and also the synergies and discords between them.
 You need to uncover any dead weights, duplicates or ‘problem children’ and determine how future growth and market changes could impact the architecture moving forwards.

-Step two. is to create a strategy that will simplify and solidify your brand architecture.
+Step two.
+Create a strategy that will simplify and solidify your brand architecture.
 You need to agree the overall vision and approach for your architecture, define the brand hierarchy and how each of your brands relates to one another (if at all).
 You need to identify the different types of brands and set the rules.
 Ensure you include all necessary stakeholders in the process, because big decisions need to be made and adhered to if you’re going to ensure clarity and success moving forwards.
 Spend time making the changes and testing the architecture to breaking point.

 Step three.
 Consider that you may need to re-brand.
 Whether your brand architecture strategy is to move towards a house of brands or a branded house (or anywhere else in-between), you may need to think about updating the brand’s overall strategy, messaging and visual identity to ensure consistency, cohesion and an overall positive brand experience.